mecid/mecid.github.io/_posts/2021-06-16-mastering-list-in-swiftui.md

 ![list](/public/list3.png)

 As you can see in the example above, we define the *Tree* struct with the *children* field, which is another array of trees.
 Then, we initiate the list view and provide a keypath to the recursive field.

+> To learn more about displaying recursive data, take a look at my ["Displaying recursive data using OutlineGroup in SwiftUI"](/2020/09/02/displaying-recursive-data-using-outlinegroup-in-swiftui/) post.

 #### Selection
 List view provides you an opportunity to select items only in the edit mode.
 However, we usually want to mark several items to delete or move them together.
 Therefore, to enable the selection interface, we have to move the view to the edit mode and provide a selection binding to the list view.